john-hewitt/control-tasks/README.md

 ### Probe, probe-training
  - `task_signature`: Specifies the function signature of the task.
- Currently, can be either `word`, for parse depth (or perhaps labeling) tasks; or `word_pair` for parse distance tasks.
+ Currently, can be either `word_label`, for part-of-speech tagging tasks; or `word_pair_label` for dependency edge prediction tasks.
  - `task_name`: A unique name for each task supported by the repository.
-Right now, this includes `parse-depth` and `parse-distance`.
+Right now, this includes `corrupted-part-of-speech` (for part-of-speech tagging and its control task) and `corrupted-edge-labels` for dependency edge prediction and its control task.
  - `maximum_rank`: Specifies the dimensionality of the space to be projected into, if `psd_parameters=True`.
    The projection matrix is of shape (hidden_dim, maximum_rank).
    The rank of the subspace is upper-bounded by this value.
    If `psd_parameters=False`, then this is ignored.
- - `psd_parameters`: though not reported in the paper, the `parse_distance` and `parse_depth` tasks can be accomplished with a non-PSD matrix inside the quadratic form.
-   All experiments for the paper were run with `psd_parameters=True`, but setting `psd_parameters=False` will simply construct a square parameter matrix.
-See the docstring of `probe.TwoWordNonPSDProbe` and `probe.OneWordNonPSDProbe` for more info.
  - `diagonal`: Ignored.
  - `hidden_layers`: Number of hidden layers in the probe network, for part-of-speech tagging and its control task.
 Marking `0` means a linear model; `1` means an MLP with one hidden layer, `2` an MLP with 2 hidden layers.
  - `dropout`: Dropout percent to be applied at the input embeddings and at any hidden layer during training.